BerniHiros/BernieHirosIT1025/Lab4/readme.md

 ## Executive Summary
-In this lab I will show examples using the command line to create a new directory and adding new Files.
+In this lab I will show examples using the command line to create a new directory and adding new files.
 Returning to Python we will get a better understanding and run a program.
 Lastly, I will create a graphic using Vectr while understanding pixels and compressions.

 ### Python IDLE